 Petals on a wet, black bough.

-On their own, each of the two sentence fragments that make up this work have almost no real meaning.
+On their own, each of the two-sentence fragments that make up this work has almost no real meaning.
 The relationship between the two moments is what creates meaning in this work.
-The real engine of this work is the metaphor likening faces in a crows to petals on a wet, black bough (referring to the main branch on a tree).
+The real engine of this work is the metaphor likening faces in crows to petals on a wet, black bough (referring to the main branch on a tree).

 In the following image, the observer views “petals on a wet, black bough,” which is to say they are looking at the leaves of a tree, likely following rainfall.
 In this image, the reader is presented with the idea of small, fleeting, and weak elements of beauty within the natural world.
 It is difficult to describe the feeling of appreciation of a transient natural phenomenon, which is likely why Pound chose this particular image — to stand in for a feeling that can’t be easily described.

 The first image of ‘In a Station of the Metro’ is entirely constructed by humans, and the second one is entirely a phenomenon of the natural world.
 The relationship between the two ideas is an abstract one, but by pairing them together, Pound seems to be suggesting that there is that specific kind of beauty in the station of a metro, and that the fleeting apparitions of people drifting through is no different than the wilting nature of a petal stuck to a wet tree.
 The petal weathers, the petal is rained on, and eventually, that petal wilts and dies, just like each person entering and leaving the view of the author.